-A remanufactured compressor is an existing unit that has been overhauled and tested to function as good as a brand-new OEM compressor.
-When a used compressor is remanufactured, all of the replaceable and worn out parts are replaced.
+A remanufactured compressor is an existing unit that has been overhauled and tested to function as well as a brand-new OEM compressor.
+When a used compressor is remanufactured, all of the replaceable and worn-out parts are replaced.
 Among the critical components that are replaced in a typical semi-hermetic or screw/helirotor compressor include:

 - Bearings & inserts